Vladimir Lenin: University and political radicalisation: 1887–1893

 Lenin's mother was concerned by her son's radicalisation, and was instrumental in convincing the Interior Ministry to allow him to return to Kazan, but not the university.
-Soviet historiography would later claim that, on his return to Kazan, Lenin became involved with Nikolai Fedoseev's Marxist revolutionary circle, through which he would discover Karl Marx's 1867 book Capital.
+Soviet historiography would later claim that, on his return to Kazan, Lenin became involved with Nikolai Fedoseev's Marxist revolutionary circle, through which he would discover Karl Marx's 1867 book Das Kapital.
 However, it was not until 1888 that Fedoseev founded a Marxist study group, at which time Lenin had already left the city; this meant that Lenin and Fedoseev did not meet.

 Lenin was influenced by the works of Karl Marx.

 In September 1889, the Ulyanov family moved to Samara, where Lenin joined Alexei Sklyarenko's socialist discussion circle.
 Wary of his political views, his mother had previously bought a country estate in Alakaevka village, Samara Oblast, in the hope that her son would turn his attention to agriculture.
 He had little interest in farm management, and his mother soon sold the land, keeping the house as a summer home.

-While in Samara, Lenin began to embrace Marxism, producing a Russian translation of Marx and Friedrich Engels's 1848 political pamphlet, The Communist Manifesto.
+While in Samara, Lenin began to embrace Marxism, producing a Russian translation of Marx and Friedrich Engels' 1848 political pamphlet, The Communist Manifesto.
 He began to read the works of the Russian Marxist Georgi Plekhanov, agreeing with Plekhanov's argument that Russia was moving from feudalism to capitalism and so socialism would be implemented by the proletariat, or urban working class, rather than the peasantry.
 This Marxist perspective contrasted with the view of the agrarian-socialist Narodnik movement, which held that the peasantry could establish socialism in Russia by forming peasant communes, thereby bypassing capitalism.
 This Narodnik view developed in the 1860s with the Narodnaya Volya and was then dominant within the Russian revolutionary movement.
 Lenin rejected the premise of the agrarian-socialist argument but was influenced by agrarian-socialists like Pyotr Tkachev and Sergei Nechaev and befriended several Narodniks.

 In May 1890, Maria, who retained societal influence as the widow of a nobleman, persuaded the authorities to allow Lenin to take his exams externally at the University of St Petersburg, where he obtained the equivalent of a first-class degree with honours.
 The graduation celebrations were marred when his sister Olga died of typhoid.
 Lenin remained in Samara for several years, working first as a legal assistant for a regional court and then for a local lawyer.
 He devoted much time to radical politics, remaining active in Sklyarenko's group and formulating ideas about how Marxism applied to Russia.
 Inspired by Plekhanov's work, Lenin collected data on Russian society, using it to support a Marxist interpretation of societal development and counter the claims of the Narodniks.
-He wrote a paper on peasant economics; it was rejected by the liberal journal Russian Thought.
+He wrote a paper on peasant economics; it was rejected by the liberal journal Russian Mind.